 Also, three times a week, Monday, Wednesday and Thursday evening from 8.30 to 10.30 you can enjoy Petra by candlelight.
 There is a separate ticket for the price of JD55 (about 20 euros).
 At that time was not established yet, but I heard from my friends that are really worth it.
 On the way to the tunnel (Siq) and the Treasury, there are candles and when you reach the Treasury you can enjoy traditional music also.

 - Dress comfortable with light clothing and comfortable shoes, you will walk a lot.
 For women please respect their culture, avoiding wear sleeveless, shorts and generally whatever is too much revealing.
 Remember that you are in a Muslim country.

 - Take water with you, you can get it from the various shops along the region also but it’s more expensive.

 - Don’t forget your sunscreen.

-- If you want to see the whole site up to Monastery it’s better to book for at least 2 days.
+- If you want to see the site up to Monastery it’s better to book for at least 2 days.
 Do not make our mistake.
 We were running almost all the time.
-As a result, I did not shoot nice pictures, we did not experience the local restaurants (just a quick stop for coffee), we did not interact enough with the locals, we did not see in detail the whole site and we returned back to swollen feet.
+As a result, I did not shoot nice pictures, we did not experience the local restaurants (just a quick stop for coffee), we did not interact enough with the locals, we did not see in detail the site and we back to swollen feet.
 Still, it’s worth the effort but just do not book it for just 1 day.
 Also do not make the mistake, as many tourists do, and go only for the Siq and the Treasury.
 Petra has remarkable monuments and worth to see them all, it is one of the finest monuments in the world and one of new’s world 7 wonders!